 The purpose of the Stock Incentive Plan is to assist us in recruiting and retaining qualified employees, consultants, advisors and non-employee directors and to allow us to build a satisfying long-term relationship with these individuals through recognition of their contributions to our affiliates and to us.
-The plan provides for the grant of nonstatutory stock options, or "NSOs," options intended to qualify as incentive stock options, or "ISOs," under Section 422(b) of the Internal Revenue Code of 1986, as amended, or the "Code," and rights to purchase shares of our common stock.
+The plan provides for the grant of nonstatutory stock options ("NSOs"); options intended to qualify as incentive stock options ("ISOs") under Section 422(b) of the Internal Revenue Code of 1986, as amended (the "Code") and rights to purchase shares of our common stock, including RSU awards.